pakbaz/Jest101Training/Module1 - Getting Started with Jest/Readme.md

     ...
     ```

+6. If you want to group all tests into a test module all you have to do to is to wrap our test in a container function called *describe* which represent a test suite. it privides grouping and represent behavior-driven testing:

+    ```javascript
+    describe('Math functions', () => {

+    });
+    ```

-6. Create a function for simple logic to test
+7. Create a function for simple logic to test

     Create new function.js file in the folder to write some logic to test